Scottish Power Business Energy

 Scottish Power offers energy management tools to help businesses monitor and control their energy usage.
 These include online platforms for monitoring consumption, viewing business electricity bills, and managing payments.
 They also provide energy efficiency advice and resources to help businesses reduce consumption and costs.

-This feedback encompasses domestic and business customers, so we have summarised business-only reviews to provide a clearer picture.
+This feedback encompasses both domestic and business customers, so we have summarised business-only reviews to provide a clearer picture.

 Pros: